LaxarJS/laxar-patterns/docs/api/lib.resources.md

 | `Function` |  the publisher function.
 Takes the data to publish as single argument |

 #### <a id="updatePublisherForFeature"></a>updatePublisherForFeature( context, featurePath, optionalOptions )

+**Deprecated:**

+> In practice updates as a resource pattern turned out to be rather error prone and difficult to manage correctly.
+In our experience sending the complete resource via `didReplace` on change again is much simpler and removes potential overhead while calculating the patches.
+You may still use `didUpdate` events in your application, but pattern support will be dropped without replacement, probably in the next major release.

 Creates and returns a function to publish *didUpdate* events for the resource found as feature configuration.
 Resolution of the `featurePath` argument works just as explained in the documentation for